arkoc/git-ops-starter/README.md

 Include links to specific implementations, like VPN gateway, MongoDB atlas private link, and more

+## Underwater stones

+Information about Terraform cloud agents, azure build agents, link to doc how to build agent on premise, cloudflare module version and more

 ## What's next?
 - Discuss and improve Bob's decisions with the help of the community